Maywood-Melrose Park-Broadview School District 89

-Maywood-Melrose Park-Broadview School District 89 is a school district with its headquarters in Melrose Park, Illinois near Chicago, United States.
-It serves Melrose Park, Maywood, and Broadview.
-As of 2013 it has 9 schools serving grades Kindergarten through 8, with 4,200 students.
+Maywood-Melrose Park-Broadview School District 89 is a public elementary school district headquartered in Melrose Park, Illinois, serving the communities of Melrose Park, Maywood, and Broadview.
+The district provides education for students in kindergarten through eighth grade and operates multiple elementary schools, two middle schools—Irving Middle School and Stevenson Middle School—and Washington Dual Language Academy, a K–8 dual language school.
+District 89 serves approximately 4,000 students across nine campuses.

 History

-School District 89 traces its origins to Washington Elementary School[1], established in 1931 as the first school in the Maywood-Melrose Park-Broadview area.
-Over the years, the district has expanded to serve a diverse student population across multiple schools within Maywood, Melrose Park, and Broadview communities.
-District 89 is led by Superintendent Dr. Michelle Hassan.
+School District 89 traces its origins to Washington Elementary School,[1] established in 1931 as the first school in the Maywood-Melrose Park-Broadview area.
+Over the years, the district has expanded to serve a diverse student population across multiple schools within the Maywood, Melrose Park, and Broadview communities.
+District 89 is led by Superintendent Dr. Algeanna Griffin.